 Switching your old lightbulbs for modern compact fluorescent (CFL) or (LED) bulbs is another way to chip away and reduce your winter energy usage.

 These efficient bulbs use less power to produce the same amount of light, and also last longer than traditional bulbs.
 The savings from swapping these bulbs alone aren't massive, but remember, every little bit adds up and these can add up to significant savings over time when you’re powering a large household.

 Although these tips are no doubt great for helping reduce your overall energy usage during the colder months, it’s equally important to ensure your energy plan is cost-effective and suitable for your household’s needs; shop around and compare the prices of energy plans to ensure you’re receiving the best deal.

-If you’re interested in making the switch, we can provide you an obligation-free energy quote in less than a minute - did someone say simple?
+If you’re interested in making the switch to amaysim, we can provide you an obligation-free energy quote in less than a minute - did someone say simple?